Image of Scorpion King II from the Scorpion Macehead. He reigned in 3100 BC.

 Alice C. Linsley

-Genesis chapters 4 and 5 list ancestors of the early Hebrew ruler-priests.
+Genesis chapters 4 and 5 list ancestors of the early Hebrew, a caste of ruler-priests.
 These were powerful men who built kingdoms and expanded their territories.
 As with the kings named in the Sumerian King Lists, theses rulers are assigned unusually long lifespans.
 The fact that the Genesis King Lists reflect a practice of antiquity means we are dealing with authentic material.

 Jerome's observation is significant.
-Abraham was old.
-Those who lived before the flood are not called old because the numbers assigned to them are symbolic.
+Abraham lived to a ripe old age.
+Those who lived before the flood are not called "old" because the numbers assigned to them are symbolic.
+Note also that the numbers vary depending on the version of the Bible.

 In his Commentary on Genesis (Volume 1), Umberto Cassuto wrote, "What is the cause of the divergences between the three texts, and which recension has preserved the original figures?
 Much has been written on this subject, and the answer remains in dispute" (p.
 265).
 Cassuto himself believed that the original figures are preserved in the Masoretic chronology.
 Those are the numbers I use here.